hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

      - The final result is validated using the Kahan summation algorithm.

     The first program argument defines the length of the vector `x` and the second program argument defines the length of the vector `y`.
+The second program argument also defines the number of partial sums computed.

     Note that in order to keep things simple, the thread block size is fixed to `THREAD_BLOCK_SIZE` (128) and the length of the vector `y` (given by the